 - a person being trapped by the collapse of an excavation

 - a person working in the excavation being struck by a falling object

 - a person working in the excavation being exposed to an airborne contaminant.

 Excavations carried out with the aid of explosives introduce additional significant risks and are addressed separately.

-The specific requirements for excavations, including trenches, are located in the Work Health and Safety Regulation 2011 (PDF, 2.53 MB), Division 3 – Excavation work and are summarised below.
+The specific requirements for excavations, including trenches, are located in the Work Health and Safety Regulation 2011, Division 3 – Excavation work and are summarised below.